cglatot/PokeManager/README.md

 This was a project that I decided to throw together to fill a niche that hasn't yet been filled.
 I won't be actively updating this, and there is not much error handling, so **use with care**.

-This is essentially just a modified demo of the [Python API for Pokemon Go avaiilable here](https://github.com/rubenvereecken/pokemongo-api), so give them the credit.
+This is essentially just a modified demo of the [Python API for Pokemon Go available here](https://github.com/rubenvereecken/pokemongo-api), so give them the credit.

 I just tweaked it to do what I want.
 Feel free to reuse this without asking.
 I just wanted something until someone made something better.